 This is where AI can aid by analyzing data patterns, making the system intelligent and robust.
 For instance, with the increased complexity and scale of the microservices, capacity planning is unpredictable and unstable.
 AI can offer smart resource management and make substantial cost savings without compromising on the stability and robustness of the service.
 AI can alert the concerned support staff not only when anomalies are observed but also when the system is expected to experience an anomaly.
 Microservices security is another area where AI is already serving the purpose from the security breach patterns.

 Microservices are used to build AI models in containers, and these AI containers then strengthen microservices.
 That is how they complement one another.
 So, an atomic unit container can offer me a “combo meal” of complicated solutions or an “à la carte” of required services with desired agility.
 However, the scope of the architects does not end here.
 They are actively researching on ways to address the areas of enhanced automation in containers, centralized management, polyglot services, and state-of-art AI models in the innovative IT world.

-Going beyond simple AI microservices, HCL Hybrid Cloud has developed a framework called EdgeLITy, which offers IoT solutions for remote and edge locations, and covers operations, security governance, network modernization, and process management.
+Going beyond simple AI microservices, HCLTech Hybrid Cloud has developed a framework called EdgeLITy, which offers IoT solutions for remote and edge locations, and covers operations, security governance, network modernization, and process management.
 EdgeLITy uses containerized microservices of AI models at the edge compute machines.
-To know more about EdgeLITy and HCL Hybrid Cloud, click here.
+To know more about EdgeLITy and HCLTech Hybrid Cloud, click here.